 Kidneys play an essential role in removing waste product associated with the breakdown of protein, so consuming protein above estimated needs does put more work on them.
 This means individuals with chronic kidney disease or some type of kidney deterioration should not consume higher-than-recommended amounts of protein, and many benefit from restricting overall protein intake.
 But for healthy individuals, research suggests that higher protein intakes have no harmful effects on kidneys.
 However, increasing water and fluid intake is recommended to help the kidneys flush out additional waste from extra protein.

-- Use your ideal body weight or a healthy body weight for height—not your actual weight—when calculating protein needs.
+The exact answer is a bit complicated.
+While there isn’t a set limit for the amount of protein you should eat in a day, most health experts advise not going above 0.91g per pound of body weight (2g/kg of body weight).
+When assessing your daily protein needs, use your ideal body weight or a healthy body weight for height—not your actual weight—when calculating protein needs.
 Fat tissue doesn’t need protein, so using ideal weight approximates your needs based on lean body mass.